SirNeirda/godot_procedural_infinite_world/README.md

 - Physics enabled playable character and items.
 - Works surprisingly well on Android

-#h2 Incomplete features
+## H2 Incomplete features
-- There are a selection of shaders to go along the terrain, which are largely incomplete.
+- There are a selection of shaders to go along the terrain, which are largely incomplete/not working.
 With the mesh coordinates, it is possible to blend textures according to elevation/orientation, or any other variable supported in Godot.
 - Water spawns at elevation 0, but it's a simple mesh with no logic.
 Although terrain objects will not spawn under elevation zero, the character and mobs will not drown or swim.
 - For now there isn't any kind of variable exposed to customize generation, all must be done through code.
 - The project is somewhat over-engineered with some overkill functions and classes.
+- Works on Android, but there is no logic for touch movement

 If you like this project, need help or have cool ideas, join our [Discord](https://discord.gg/JhnQwUpFBm)!